muddescapes/control-center/README.md

 ## How does it work?

 The control center communicates with the ESP-32s via MQTT.
+MQTT is a lightweight publish-subscribe protocol that is commonly used for IoT applications.
+Devices can publish messages to topics, and other devices can subscribe to those topics to receive messages.

 The topics are structured as follows:

 - `muddescapes/` - root topic
   - `data/` - communication from ESP-32 to control center